FailAcademy/learning/web-dev-foundation/_lessons/06-hacker/01-intro-to-less.md

 ## Lab Activity

-There's no lab activity for this lesson---just time to work on your final project.
+Lab activity time will be dedicated to working on the [Capstone Project](/project/capstone-project/).

 ## Additional Resources